TENNESSEE ANNULMENT ATTORNEYS

 Often, grounds for annulment and grounds for divorce are the same, such as where you or your spouse were married to someone else at the time of your marriage to each other.
 In such cases, the judge can order you and your spouse divorced instead of annulling the marriage.
 In either situation, where children are involved, the judge will grant child support, custody and visitation and may even distribute property in appropriate circumstances.
 Even in cases of annulment, you and your spouse can agree on the terms of the property division in Tennessee.

 Differences Between Annulment and Divorce in Tennessee

 In contrast, divorce and property division is generally considered preferable in voidable marriages where the marriage is of long duration or where children were born during such a marriage.
 If the grounds for annulment are the same as the grounds for divorce, then a determination should be made as to which course of action would be most beneficial.
 The legal difference between divorce and annulment is that in an annulment, the law considers that the marriage never took place, whereas in a divorce, the court considers the marriage to have been valid, but because of the conduct of one or both of the parties, the marriage should be terminated.

 If you desire an annulment in Tennessee, you must first file such a request in court.
 It is important to hire a competent Tennessee annulment attorney to handle your case.
 Since whether to seek a divorce or annulment can be a complicated decision, an experienced Tennessee divorce and annulment attorney is very important.

-We serve clients in Germantown, Millington, Cordova, Bartlett, Collierville, Shelby County, Fayette County & Tipton County.
+We serve clients in Nashville, Franklin, Murfreesboro, Memphis Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.

 Contact a Memphis Divorce and Annulment Attorney